Raphael1894/atlas-infra/docs/TROUBLESHOOTING.md

 ## 📦 Containers Crash or Restart

 **Symptoms:**
-- `troubleshoot.sh` ❌ for a service.
+- `tools/troubleshoot.sh` ❌ for a service.
 - Service logs in `logs/<service>.log` show errors.

 **Fix:**